Bantu expansion

 Map indicating the spread of the Early Iron Age across Africa; all numbers are AD dates except for the "250 BC" date.

-The Bantu expansion was a major series of migrations of the original Proto-Bantu-speaking group, which spread from an original nucleus around West-Central Africa across Central Africa, Eastern Africa, and Southern Africa.
+The Bantu expansion was a major series of prehistoric migrations of the original Proto-Bantu-speaking group, which spread from an original nucleus around West-Central Africa across Central Africa, Eastern Africa, and Southern Africa.
 In the process, the Proto-Bantu-speaking settlers absorbed, displaced, and possibly in some cases replaced pre-existing hunter-gatherer and pastoralist groups that they encountered.

 There is linguistic evidence for this expansion – a great many of the languages which are spoken across sub-Equatorial Africa are remarkably similar to each other, suggesting a recent common cultural origin of their original speakers.
 The linguistic core of the Bantu languages, which constitute a branch of the Atlantic-Congo language family, was located in the southern regions of Cameroon.
-Genetic evidence also indicates that there was a large human migration from central Africa, with varying levels of admixture with local population.
+Genetic evidence also indicates that there was a large human migration from central Africa, with varying levels of admixture with local populations.

-The expansion is believed to have taken place between about 6,000 and 1,500 years ago (approximately 4,000 BCE to 500 CE).
-Linguistic analysis suggests that the expansion proceeded in two directions: the first (termed the "Western Stream") proceeded south either along the Atlantic coast or following rivers through the Congo rainforest, reaching central Angola around 500 BCE.
-The second (termed the "Eastern Stream") proceeded east either along the northern fringe of the forest or along the Ubangi River, and reached west of Lake Victoria around 500 BCE.
+The expansion is believed to have taken place between about 6,000 and 1,500 years ago (approximately 4,000 BC to 500 AD).
+Linguistic analysis suggests that the expansion proceeded in two directions: the first (termed the "Western Stream") proceeded south either along the Atlantic coast or following rivers through the Congo rainforest, reaching central Angola around 500 BC.
+The second (termed the "Eastern Stream") proceeded east either along the northern fringe of the forest or along the Ubangi River, and reached west of Lake Victoria around 500 BC.
 From there, they split into two groups, with one heading west to regroup with the Western Stream, and the other dispersing over Eastern and Southern Africa.
-The expansion reached South Africa, probably as early as 300 CE.
+The expansion reached South Africa, probably as early as 300 AD.

 Theories on expansion

 Bantuists believe that the Bantu expansion most likely began on the highlands between Cameroon and Nigeria.
-The 60,000-km^{2} Mambilla region straddling the borderlands here has been identified as containing remnants of "the Bantu who stayed home" as the bulk of Bantu-speakers moved away from the region.
-Archaeological evidence from the separate works of Jean Hurault (1979, 1986 and 1988) and Rigobert Tueché (2000) in the region indicates cultural continuity from 3000 BCE until today.
+The 60,000-km^{2} Mambilla region straddling the borderlands here has been identified as containing remnants of "the Bantu who stayed home", as the bulk of Bantu-speakers moved away from the region.
+Archaeological evidence from the separate works of Jean Hurault (1979, 1986 and 1988) and Rigobert Tueché (2000) in the region indicates cultural continuity from 3000 BC until today.
 The majority of the groups of the Bamenda highlands (occupied for 2000 years until today), somewhat south and contiguous with the Mambilla region, have an ancient history of descent from the north in the direction of the Mambilla region.

-Initially, archaeologists believed that they could find archaeological similarities in the region's ancient cultures that the Bantu-speakers were held to have traversed.
-Linguists, classifying the languages and creating a genealogical table of relationships, believed they could reconstruct material culture elements.
-They believed that the expansion was caused by the development of agriculture, the making of ceramics, and the use of iron, which permitted new ecological zones to be exploited.
+Initially, archaeologists assumed that they could find archaeological similarities in the region's ancient cultures that the Bantu-speakers were held to have traversed.
+Linguists, classifying the languages and creating a genealogical table of relationships, thought they could reconstruct material culture elements.
+They presumed that the expansion was caused by the development of agriculture, the making of ceramics, and the use of iron, which permitted new ecological zones to be exploited.
 In 1966, Roland Oliver published an article presenting these correlations as a reasonable hypothesis.